Every Fast Food Oatmeal—Ranked!

 HOW WE RANKED THEM

-How we ranked them: Since cach restaurant offers a host of mix-ins and alterations, we calculated nutritional values based on exactly what you are handed when you order straight off the menu, mix-ins and all!
+How we ranked them: Since each restaurant offers a host of mix-ins and alterations, we calculated nutritional values based on exactly what you are handed when you order straight off the menu, mix-ins and all!
 Breakfast is supposed to fill you up and give you endless energy, so we prioritized oatmeals that offer natural, whole foods over the processed stuff.
 Plus, we looked for oatmeals that are well portioned, low in sugar, and high in fiber and protein for low-calorie, lasting energy.
-Got some time on your hands?
-Then your best option will always be at home—and you can make the most of that fact with these 50 Overnight Oats Recipes for Weight Loss!
-But until then, here are your fast food oatmeals, from worst to best…

 Dunkin’ Donuts Brown Sugar Flavored Oatmeal